itzg/docker-minecraft-server/docs/types-and-platforms/mod-platforms/modrinth-modpacks.md

+# Modrinth Modpacks

-[Modrinth Modpacks](https://modrinth.com/modpacks) can automatically be installed along with the required mod loader (Forge or Fabric) by setting `TYPE` to "MODRINTH".
+[Modrinth Modpacks](https://modrinth.com/modpacks) can automatically be installed along with the required mod loader (Forge or Fabric) by setting `MOD_PLATFORM` or `TYPE` to "MODRINTH".
 Upgrading (and downgrading) takes care of cleaning up old files and upgrading (and downgrading) the mod loader.

 The desired modpack project is specified with the `MODRINTH_PROJECT` environment variable and must be one of: